MobilePayDev/MobilePay-Online/README.md

 * How the solution is used from a native app (API enabled)
 * Give insight on the pitfalls of 'context switch' on client side<br />
 a.
 Scenario ‘browser A’ -> MP App -> ‘browser B’.
 The Merchant return page should not rely on any sort of session object (e.g. a cookie), to recognise the returning customer.
 It should solely rely on data given in the redirect (redirectFromMobilePayUrl).<br />
 b.
 Scenario ‘browser -> MP App’.
-If possible, the Merchant should not rely on the customer returning client side at all.
-Rather it should process the purchase when your server-to-server callback is received, or after getting confirmation on a status endpoint.
+The Merchant should not rely on the customer returning client side.
+Rather they should process the purchase when the PSP´s server-to-server callback is received, or after getting confirmation on a status endpoint.

 ## Error codes